teo-tsirpanis/Covarsky/README.md

     inherit Attribute()
 ```

-> __Warning:__ The attributes must be declared in the global namespace, and must be internal.
+> __Warning:__ The attributes must be declared in the global namespace, directly derive from the `Attribute` class and be internal.

 3. You are good to go!
 Let's see an example.